Abdullah-N-A/holbertonschool-hbnb/part1/sequence_diagrams.md

-Sequence Diagrams for API Calls
+TASK 2 — Sequence Diagrams for API Calls

-This section presents sequence diagrams illustrating the interaction flow between the Presentation Layer, Business Logic Layer (Facade), and Persistence Layer for the main API use cases of the HBnB Evolution application.
+This section describes the sequence diagrams that illustrate how requests flow through the Presentation Layer, Business Logic Layer (HBnBFacade), and Persistence Layer for the main API endpoints of the HBnB Evolution application.

-The objective of these diagrams is to visualize how API requests are handled step-by-step across system layers, ensuring a clear separation of concerns and alignment with the layered architecture defined in TASK 1 and the domain model defined in TASK 0.
+These diagrams aim to show, step by step, how each API request is handled across the system layers, following the layered architecture defined in TASK 1 and the domain model introduced in TASK 0.

 2.1 User Registration — POST /users

 Description
 A new user registers by submitting personal information.
-The system validates the input, checks for duplicate email addresses, hashes the password, and persists the user.
+The system validates the input, checks for duplicate email addresses, hashes the password, and stores the user.

 Flow Summary

 The client sends a registration request to the API.

-The API validates input data and forwards the request to the HBnBFacade.
+The API validates the input and forwards the request to the HBnBFacade.

 The facade checks email uniqueness and applies business rules.

-The user is saved using the User repository.
+The user is saved using the UserRepository.

 A success response is returned to the client.

-Sequence Diagram
-sequenceDiagram
-    participant Client
-    participant API as Presentation Layer
-    participant Facade as HBnBFacade
-    participant UserRepo as UserRepository
-    participant DB as Database

-    Client->>API: POST /users
-    API->>Facade: registerUser(userData)
-    Facade->>UserRepo: findByEmail(email)
-    UserRepo->>DB: SELECT user
-    DB-->>UserRepo: not found
-    Facade->>Facade: hashPassword()
-    Facade->>UserRepo: save(user)
-    UserRepo->>DB: INSERT user
-    DB-->>UserRepo: OK
-    Facade-->>API: user created
-    API-->>Client: 201 Created
+(Sequence diagram stays exactly as you have it — ممتاز)

 2.2 Place Creation — POST /places

 Description
 A registered user creates a new place listing and may associate amenities with it.

 Flow Summary